Lutz, Florida: Geography

-Lutz is located in northwestern Hillsborough County and southern Pasco County at (28.139428, -82.462028).
+Lutz is located in northwestern Hillsborough County and southern Pasco County.
 It is bordered to the northeast in Pasco County by Wesley Chapel and in Hillsborough County by a region of Tampa known as New Tampa, to the south by the Lake Magdalene and University unincorporated communities, and to the west by unincorporated Keystone in Hillsborough County and to. the northwest by Odessa in Pasco County.
 To the north, Lutz is bordered by Land o' Lakes and Wesley Chapel in Pasco County.

 Interstate 275 runs through the east side of Lutz, joining its parent highway Interstate 75 in the northeast corner of the community.
 U.S. Route 41 runs through the center of Lutz, and Florida State Road 597 forms part of the western border.
 Downtown Tampa is 14 mi to the south.

 According to the United States Census Bureau, the Lutz CDP has a total area of 70.2 km2, of which 63.8 km2 are land and 6.4 km2, or 9.06%, are water.